kmhsonnenkind/python-example/README.md

 ### In Script

-To use the library in the script simply import `kmhsonnenkind` and call its functionality.
+To use the library in your script simply import `kmhsonnenkind` and call its functionality.

 ```py
 import kmhsonnenkind